summersmaggie/to_do_app/README.md

 * Clone this repository

-## Known Bugs

-None

 ## Support and contact details

-If you have any questions or concerns, please contact me at: www.github.com/RunHannah.
+If you have any questions or concerns, please submit a pull request or contact me.

 ## Technologies Used